Skip to content

 integer_array = malloc(element_count * sizeof(int));

 We ask for a memory allocation (malloc) from the operating system.
 What we get back is just a runtime dependent address.
 The address itself is what is known as a word.
 The size of the word dictates how much memory you can address in a system.
 If you have a 32-bit, 4 bytes, word and you use byte addressing, meaning one byte for every address, we can at most address 2GB of memory with a single word.
 If we have 64-bit words we can address more memory than we could possibly get.
-When you see something is a 32-bit or 64-bit operating system, this is why!
+When you see something described as a 32-bit or 64-bit operating system, this is why!
+It just means how much memory we can address in that version of the operating system.
 It is also why we all of a sudden started using more than 2GB of RAM per computer in the 2000's.
 The address given by malloc will be different every time you run your code.
-Usually, any call to the operating system will be a very slow operation and should happen as little as possible.
+Usually, any call to the operating system will be a very slow operation and should happen as infrequently as possible.
 This can be stuff like writing to a terminal, accessing a file on disk, and so on.
 What we give malloc as an argument is the number of BYTES, as in 8-bits per element, we want.
 We want element_count elements which should each have a size of 32-bits (4 bytes). sizeof(int) returns 4.
 In total we ask for 168 bytes. malloc itself returns void*.
 Since C allows for implicit casting, what happens is that C, without us asking, changes the type to int*.
 Underlying it is the exact same thing.
 It is an address where 168 bytes allocated for us begins.
 What changes from void* to int* is how we dereference the pointer and what happens when we do.

 Dereferencing